UPDATE (3.29.2019): Textbook links updated!

 With so many study aids and books out there for each clerkship, how do we sift through the noise and find what works best for us?
-If we had an infinite amount of time, we could read all the textbooks cover-to-cover, but unfortunately this is med school and there’s never enough time (see here for general tips on surviving clerkships in third year).
+If we had an infinite amount of time, we could read all the textbooks cover-to-cover, but unfortunately this is med school and there’s never enough time.
 With shelf studying, stick to as FEW resources as possible so you can finish them and not feel overwhelmed.
 I’ve compiled the high-yield resources that worked best for me.
 Please note that these recommendations may not work for everyone, but feel free to use my guide as a starting point.

 Before we get started, just know that your first shelf will likely be your worst shelf.
 And that you’ll do better each time 🙂 Good luck studying!

 For each shelf, make sure to do practice NBME exams!
 Many shelf questions will be pulled from these practice exams verbatim.

 - UWorld medicine questions should make up the bulk of your studying.
 Yes I know we all had PTSD from Step 1 studying, but there’s 1600+ questions to get through.
 Learn the fundamental topics like chest pain, hypertension, diabetes, etc REALLY WELL.
 Don’t sweat the really obscure/random diseases that no one’s heard of.
 The real shelf will just throw other random diseases at you.
 Start this early to avoid burnout towards the end!